 Joint Compound -- Joint compound is the material that holds and hides the seams of your drywall.
 Joint compound comes either as a powder to be mixed with water, or pre-mixed.
 Use this for larger areas of damage or to join two pieces of drywall.

 Sandpaper - Once the hole is patched with spackle or joint compound, you’ll need to sand it smooth.
 Use 150-grit sandpaper and a gentle touch to take off any rough areas of spackle.
 There are also specially designed sandpaper sponges made just for making spot repairs on drywall

 Paint -- Because the spackle or joint compound won’t match the walls, you’ll need some touch-up paint.
 Also, if you’re tired of the wall’s current color, now is the perfect opportunity (or the excuse) to paint the room a new color.

 A small blemish on your wall might seem permanent, but those tiny dings and battle scars can disappear with a little work and the right tools.
 Remember: Always read the instructions, always measure twice and always, always, always stay safe.
 If you still don’t feel comfortable fixing the damage yourself, call a contractor.
 It’s better to seek help before you make things worse.
 For more information on new drywall materials and products, visit CertainTeed.com.

 If you’re tired of fixing holes and dents in your drywall, there are new, stronger wall options on the market.
-For heavily used areas, like garages or entryways, consider using CertainTeed’s Habito drywall, which was designed to take a beating.
-It is the strongest 1/2" drywall available and shows no sign of damage after minor bumps, collisions and hammer strikes?
+For heavily used areas, consider using CertainTeed’s Extreme Abuse or Extreme Impact Drywall, which was designed to take a beating.
+Also consider using No-Coat corner reinforcement solutions for the toughest, straightest edge.
+Won't blister, bubble, or edge crack.
 Learn More.